Baahubali: The Epic: Production

 The original two-part Baahubali films, directed by S. S. Rajamouli and produced by Arka Media Works, are among India's highest-grossing films.
 The saga, starring Prabhas as Amarendra and Mahendra Baahubali, gained widespread popularity in India and internationally.
 In July 2025, Rajamouli announced a single-film version to mark the franchise's tenth anniversary.

 The film combines both parts of the original saga with a remastered score by M. M. Keeravani.
 Some scenes, including the romantic sequence, the song "Kannaa Nidurinchara" and few other songs, were removed, while a previously unreleased scene was added.
 The post-production of the film was done at Annapurna Studios, and the Central Board of Film Certification (CBFC) issued a U/A 16+ certificate, with the film having a running time of 3 hours and 44 minutes.
 Unlike the first film, the original language of this combined cut is only Telugu.

 Release

 Theatrical

-Baahubali: The Epic was pre-released in select theatres in the United States, the United Kingdom and Ireland on 29 October 2025, followed by a worldwide theatrical release on 31 October 2025, in premium large formats, including IMAX, 4DX, D-Box, ScreenX, ICE, Dolby Cinema and EPIQ, subject to theatre availability.
+Baahubali: The Epic was pre-released in select theatres in the United States, the United Kingdom and Ireland on 29 October 2025, followed by a worldwide theatrical release on 31 October 2025, in premium large formats, including IMAX, 4DX, D-Box, ScreenX, ICE, PCX, Dolby Cinema and EPIQ, subject to theatre availability.
 It was released in Telugu, Hindi, Tamil, Kannada and Malayalam languages.